Jillian Kindle M.A., CCC-SLP

 Jillian has experience in treating clients of all age groups, with a passion for feeding/swallowing disorders in the pediatric and adult population.
 Throughout her graduate school and work experience she has served a variety pediatric and adult clients in public and private schools, private clinics, daycares, preschools, clients homes, hospital settings, and a skilled nursing facility.

 Jillian has treated pediatric clients with articulation/phonology disorders, language delays, auditory processing disorders, Autism, Verbal Apraxia, Dyspraxia, Down Syndrome, High Functioning Autism, Tongue Thrust, various other syndromes, and feeding/swallowing disorders.
 She also has a basic knowledge of sign language.
 Jillian has a passion for the pediatric population and works diligently to involve families and caregivers in therapy sessions to ensure the child can thrive in all environments.
 She gives fun and interactive therapy plans to encourage the child to learn and grow while also having fun and enjoying the therapy session.
 Jillian loves providing therapy in different environments such as at playgrounds, Marbles, and the library.
 She understands the importance of family and caregiver involvement and through a collaborative effort hopes she can be of help to her patients and their families.
 She thinks of each client as an extended part of her family and works diligently to meet all of their needs.
-Jillian lives in Mebane, North Carolina with her husband and dog.
-She enjoys watching sports, running, and traveling.
+Jillian lives in Blanch, North Carolina with her husband, two children and dog.
+She enjoys watching sports, spending time with loved ones, and traveling.

 Contact - jillian@speechstarsnc.com